-This 8-session Bible Class led by Pastor Tony Slavin is an exploration in how God providentially oversaw the process from the inspiration of the original writers to the English translations that we possess today.
+This Bible Class led by Pastor Tony Slavin is an exploration in how God providentially oversaw the process from the inspiration of the original writers to the English translations that we possess today.

 We will learn the following: